-7. The police checked Person X’s landline telephone log and the Registrant had telephoned her or nine occasions on 5 April 2015 and 137 occasions on 6 April 2015.
-On 1 July 2015, the Registrant was convicted of:
+8. The police checked Person X’s landline telephone log and the Registrant had telephoned her on nine occasions on 5 April 2015 and 137 occasions on 6 April 2015.
+On 1 July 2015, the Registrant was convicted of the following offence:

 Stalking, contrary to section 39(1) Criminal Justice and Licensing (Scotland) Act 2010.
 The Registrant was sentenced on 10 August 2015 at Hamilton Sheriff Court to an unpaid work order of 100 hours to be completed within six months, and subject to a non-harassment order for two years against Person X starting on 10 August 2015.

-10. The task of the Panel today is not to go behind the decision of the previous panel but to determine whether or not the Registrant’s fitness to practise remains impaired and consequently and what, if any, order should be made when the current order expires.
-The Panel has considered the submissions of Ms Willmann and the submissions of the Registrant together with the advice of the Legal Assessor.
-The original panel found the Registrant had displayed a degree of insight by virtue of his guilty plea.
-However, the previous panel was of the view that the Registrant’s convictions for assault and threatening or abusive behaviour demonstrated that he was capable of behaviour which was completely out of control and although this behaviour did not occur in a professional setting, lead that panel to have concerns about the potential risk to vulnerable patients in his care.
-In addition, that Panel had not seen any evidence of remorse or remediation.
+11. The task of the Panel today is not to go behind the decision of the previous Panel but to determine whether or not the Registrant’s fitness to practise remains impaired and if there is current impairment, what, if any, order should be made when the current order expires.
+The Panel has considered the submissions of Mr Harrison and the information from the Registrant together with the advice of the Legal Assessor.
+The original Panel found that the Registrant had displayed a degree of insight by virtue of his guilty plea.
+However that Panel was of the view that the Registrant’s convictions for assault and threatening or abusive behaviour demonstrated that he was capable of behaviour which was completely out of control and although this behaviour did not occur in a professional setting, lead the Panel to have concerns about the potential risk to vulnerable patients in his care.
+In addition, that Panel has not seen any evidence of remorse or remediation.

-13. The Panel considered that to impose a Caution would not be sufficient to address the wider public interest considerations or to protect the public, in the absence of independent verification of the Registrant’s current circumstances and given the risk of repetition identified by the previous panel.
-The Panel also considered that a Conditions of Practice Order would not be appropriate as it would not address the underlying issues relating to his current impairment.
+15. The Panel considered that to impose a Caution would not be sufficient to address the wider public interest considerations or to protect the public, in the absence of independent verification of the Registrant’s current circumstances and given the risk of repetition identified by the previous Panel.
+The Panel also considered that a Conditions of Practice Order would not be appropriate as the Registrant is not currently employed as an ODP.

-Order: The Panel directs the Registrar to extend the current Suspension Order for a period of twelve months from its expiry in terms of Article 30(1)(a) of the Health and Social Work Professions Order 2001.
+The Panel directs the Registrar to strike the name of Mr Michael McKechnie from the Register on expiry of the current order in terms of Article 30(1)(b) of the Health and Social Work Professions Order 2001.